Table of Contents [Show] |

 Address: Schoodic Peninsula, Winter Harbor, ME 04693

-A path you can follow during any time of the year, the Carriage Roads are great for all means of traveling.
+A path you can follow at any time of the year, the Carriage Roads are great for all means of traveling.
 Cyclists, skaters, joggers, and even carriages can be found along these roads.
-There are also paths that branch off into ski slopes and hiking.
+Some paths branch off into ski slopes and hiking.
 A pleasant stroll in Acadia National Park and an ideal getaway for couples.

 Address: Acadia National Park, Mount Desert Island, ME